Low Rank Approximation at Sublinear Cost: Introduction

 \section{Introduction}

 {\bf 1.1.
-Background for {\em LRA}.} Low rank approximation ({\em LRA}) of a matrix is a hot research area of Numerical Linear Algebra and Computer Science with applications to fundamental matrix and tensor computations and data mining and analysis (see the surveys \cite{HMT11}, \cite{CLO16}, \cite{M11}, \cite{KS17}, \cite{B19}, \cite{M18}, \cite{TYUC19}, \cite{YXY20}, and pointers to huge bibliography therein).
-Next we outline our study of {\em LRA}, to be formalized later.\footnote{It is customary in this field to rely on a very informal basic concept of low rank approximation; in high level description of our {\em LRA} algorithms we also use some other informal concepts such as ``large", ``small", ``ill-" and ``well-conditioned", ``near", ``close", and ``approximate", quantified in context; we complement this description with formal presentation and analysis.}
+Background for {\em LRA}.} Low rank approximation ({\em LRA}) of a matrix is a hot research area of Numerical Linear Algebra and Computer Science with applications to fundamental matrix and tensor computations and data mining and analysis (see the surveys \cite{M11,HMT11, TYUC17,MT20, TWa}, and pointers to the huge bibliography therein).

-The size of the matrices defining Big Data (e.g., unfolding matrices of multidimensional tensors) is frequently so large that realistically only a small fraction of all their entries can fit computer memory, although quite typically these matrices admit their {\em LRA}.
-One can operate with low rank matrices at sublinear computational cost, but can we compute {\em LRA} at sublinear cost?
+The size of the matrices defining Big Data (e.g., unfolding matrices of multidimensional tensors) is frequently so large that only a small fraction of all their entries fits primary computer memory, although quite typically these matrices admit their {\em LRA} \cite{UT19}.
+One can operate with low rank matrices at {\em sublinear computational cost} -- by using much fewer flops than an input matrix has entries, but can we compute {\em LRA} at sublinear cost?
 Yes and no.

-No, because the spectral, Frobenius, and all other norms of the error matrix of {\em LRA} output by any sublinear cost deterministic or randomized algorithm exceed their minimal values for $LRA$ by infinitely large factors for the worst case input and even for the inputs from the small families of Appendix \ref{shrdin}.